mitunayon/mitunayon.github.io/_posts/2018-08-18-prewriting.md

 ### Section 1.
 RESEARCH 7-15 Pages
-My research including games and literature. literature that talks about motvation
+My research including games and literature. literature that talks about motivation

-Research on motivation.
+Research on motivation. *why do we play?*
 - Self Determination theory
   - Intrinsic and extrinsic motivation
   - The three psychological Needs